high101bro/DIVA-Assessment/README.md

 Yes, there is a vulnerability in the provided code.

-The vulnerability lies in the `get()` method, specifically in the following line:
+The vulnerability in the code resides within the `get()` method, specifically in the following line:

 ```java
 wview.loadUrl(uriText.getText().toString());